stitchdata/docs/_integration-schemas/zuora/amendment.md

 doc-link: https://live-www.zuora.com/developer/api-reference/#operation/Object_GETAmendment
 #singer-schema:
 description: |
-  The `amendment` table contains information about subscription amendments, which are changes to customer subscriptions.
+  The `{{ table.name }}` table contains information about subscription amendments, which are changes to customer subscriptions.
 For example: Changing the terms of a contract, adding/removing a product, canceling a subscription, etc.

 replication-method: "Key-based Incremental"
 api-method: